-Many of the ways the golden ratio (as well as its rational form, the Fibonacci sequence) appears in nature are well-known, and we will not repeat in any detail the countless articles that have been written about them, but a quick list of examples includes flower petals, seed heads, pine cones, shells, spiral galaxies, hurricanes, faces, DNA molecules and many more examples.
+Many of the ways the golden ratio (as well as its rational form, the Fibonacci sequence) appears in nature are well-known – a quick list of examples includes flower petals, seed heads, pine cones, shells, spiral galaxies, hurricanes, faces, DNA molecules and many more.
 None of this is new.
-It would be news to many people, however, that the golden ratio makes many precise (100% accuracy) and near-precise (accuracies of and near 99.99…%) appearances in values related to astronomical bodies that are often surprising and interesting.
+It would be news to many people, however, that the golden ratio makes many precise (100% accuracy) and near-precise (accuracy of and near 99.99…%) appearances in values related to astronomical bodies that are often surprising and interesting.
 For example it appears, notably, in black hole physics: the golden ratio is precisely the point where a black hole’s modified heat changes from positive to negative, and it is part of the equation for the lower bound on black hole entropy.
 The golden ratio even relates to the loop quantum gravity parameter to black hole entropy.
 The three formulas respectively can be seen in this graphic:

 Therefore, the golden ratio may be the fundamental constant of nature.